The second part of the Makefile

 details on pkg-version(8)):

-pkg version -t g20140411 0
+%pkg version -t g20140411 0<

-Which means using PORTEPOCH
+Which means using PORTEPOCH will not

 be needed in case upstream decides to cut versions in the